Package Leaflet: Information for the User

 Consult your doctor or pharmacist before starting to take Pentasa 4 g:

-Mesalazine may cause a brown-red discoloration of the urine after contact with sodium hypochlorite bleach in the toilet water.
-This is a chemical reaction between mesalazine and the bleach and is harmless.
+Mesalazine may cause a discoloration of the urine to a reddish-brown color after contact with sodium hypochlorite bleach in the toilet water.
+This is a chemical reaction between mesalazine and bleach and is harmless.

-Severe skin reactions, such as drug reaction with eosinophilia and systemic symptoms (DRESS), Stevens-Johnson syndrome (SSJ), and toxic epidermal necrolysis (TEN), have been observed with mesalazine treatment.
-Stop taking mesalazine and seek medical attention immediately if you observe any of the symptoms related to these severe skin reactions described in section 4.
+Severe skin reactions, including drug reaction with eosinophilia and systemic symptoms (DRESS), Stevens-Johnson syndrome (SSJ), and toxic epidermal necrolysis (NET), have been observed with mesalazine treatment.
+Stop taking mesalazine and seek medical attention immediately if you notice any of the symptoms related to these severe skin reactions described in section 4.

-While on treatment with this medication, your doctor will normally perform blood and urine tests to monitor your kidney function, especially at the start of treatment.
+While you are on treatment with this medicine, your doctor will normally perform blood and urine tests to monitor your kidney function, especially at the start of treatment.

 Pregnancy, breastfeeding, and fertility